Ann's Snack Bar

 Price had been attempting to sell the restaurant and retire since 2009, initially setting the value at $1.5 million.
 As of late 2010, the difficult real estate market had forced her to lower her asking price.

 Price died on April 18, 2015, at the age of 72.
 Cause of death was not stated, but Price had been suffering from blood clots and breast cancer.
 The restaurant remained open, as Price had taken on assistants over the few years prior including her cousin Adele, and was most recently ran by Price's sister and three brothers.

-As of April 2022, the diner has closed.
+The restaurant closed in March 2020 as a result of the covid-19 pandemic and never reopened.
+The property was put up for sale in December 2023.